ttaddicken/fantasyNHL/README.md

 Create a repository for My_Roster.
-Set the player-card class to "display:inline-block" and add a "1px solid black" border Add an image to the player card with the src = "http://s.nflcdn.com/static/content/public/image/fantasy/transparent/200x200/"
+Set the player-card class to "display:inline-block" and add a "1px solid black" border Add an image to the player card with the src = "http://s.nflcdn.com/static/content/public/image/fantasy/transparent/200x200/" display the player's name display the player's position display the player's number
+Create a from inside the "player-form" div
+Add an input field for Player Name, Position, and Number